alastair-JL/alastair-JL.github.io/content/research.md

 During my thesis, [I was able to prove](https://www.sciencedirect.com/science/article/pii/S0022519315003082) that the superstar can provide arbitrarily strong evolutionary pressure in a suitable limit, however this approach to infinity is significantly slower than originally calculated, and thus in agreement with [the counterexample provided by Díaz et al](https://royalsocietypublishing.org/doi/full/10.1098/rspa.2013.0193).

-## Collaborations outside of mathematics
+## Collaborations Outside of Mathematics

 Mathematics is fun, but I also do my best to find collaborations outside of mathematics whenever possible.
-Below are a couple of my collaborations, if you are currently working on an interesting project which could potentially use a little bit of mathematics, feel free to [get in touch](mailto:alastair.jamieson-lane@uni-oldenburg.de).
+Below are a couple of my collaborations, if you are currently working on an interesting project which could potentially use a little bit of mathematics, feel free to [get in touch](mailto:alastair.jamieson-lane@auckland.ac.nz).

 ![your_img](/Images/AntMatrixB.png#floatright)